 Montgomery County generally does not have sites large enough for master-planned greenfield development, but even in places where greenfield life science campuses are being developed, mixed-use development is being embraced.
 Similar districts are abundant, particularly in high-innovation regions like the Research Triangle region in North Carolina.
 In Holly Springs, NC, one of the fastest-growing innovation hubs within the Research Triangle region, The Yield is a 150-acre life sciences district anchored by two major corporate campuses (Fujifilm Diosynth and Seqirus) that will include a mixed-use retail and hospitality center.
-While this particular development does not include housing, it is adjacent to several residential neighborhoods.
+Holly Springs, NC, one of the fastest-growing innovation hubs within the Research Triangle region, The Yield is a 150-acre life sciences district anchored by two major corporate campuses (Fujifilm Diosynth and Seqirus) that will include a mixed-use retail and hospitality center.
+Holly Springs have been development does not include housing, it is adjacent to several residential neighborhoods.